harnerdesigns/jackharner-gatsby/content/blog/installing-git-and-cloning-your-first-repo/index.md

 ---
 # Getting Started with Git: Installing and Cloning Repositories from GitHub

-This guide will help you get Git installed on your computer, clone repositories from GitHub, and switch branches.
-Whether you're new to Git or need a quick refresher, this guide will get you up and running in no time.
-It does assume you have at least some familiarity within a terminal or command-line environment.
+This guide will help you get Git installed on your computer, clone your first repo from GitHub, and switch branches.

+Whether you're brand new to Git or need a quick refresher, this guide will get you up and running in no time.
+It does assume you have at least *some* familiarity within a terminal or command-line environment.
 Linux & Linux-based OSs (Mac) make it easy; You just open up the Terminal app and away you go.
-With Windows it's slightly more challenging, although they've gotten better in recent years (and settting up a terminal environment on Windows is out of scope of this article).
+With Windows it's slightly more challenging, although I've heard it's improved in recent years (but setting up a terminal environment on Windows is out of scope of this article).

 Either way, crack your terminal open and let's get git-ing!